Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md

     - Search for `PubSubClient` (by Nick O'Leary).
     - Hover over the library item on the result list, then click on "Install".

-6. Create a sketch on Arduino IDE for the IoT Hub SAS Telemetry Sample.
+6. Create a sketch on Arduino IDE for the IoT Hub telemetry sample.

     - Clone the [Azure SDK for Embedded C](https://github.com/Azure/azure-sdk-for-c) repository locally and then open the [ESP8266 sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/aziot_esp8266) (from the local clone) on the Arduino IDE.